exercism/elixir/exercises/practice/triangle/.docs/instructions.md

 ## Note

-For a shape to be a triangle at all, all sides have to be of length > 0, and the sum of the lengths of any two sides must be greater than or equal to the length of the third side.
+For a shape to be a triangle at all, all sides have to be of length > 0, and the sum of the lengths of any two sides must be greater than the length of the third side.

 In equations: